What you bring to the table, sexually, matters.

 Men

-For men, there is no clear-cut single factor that determines their SMV.
-Rather, it’s a game of mix and match.
+For men, there is no single factor that determines SMV.
+It’s a game of mix and match.

-Man A’s sexual success might mostly be due to a great physique (60%), in combination with a good sense of humor (20%), and being a decent listener (10%).
+For example, Pete’s sexual success might be due to his great physique (60%), in combination with a good sense of humor (20%), and being an okay listener (10%).

-Man B’s sexual success might primarily rely on charisma (40%), displays of intelligence (30%), and his prowess in the bedroom (30%).
+Philip’s sexual success might be attributed to his charisma (40%), occasional displays of intelligence (30%), and his prowess in the bedroom (30%).

-Man C having neither good looks nor charisma, might bank his sexual success on his material wealth (60%), his decisiveness (30%), and his occasional moments of vulnerability (10%).
+Paul, having neither good looks nor charisma, might owe his sexual success to his material wealth (60%), his decisiveness (30%), and the odd exhibit of vulnerability (10%).

-No two male SMVs ever look the same.
+The bottom line — no two male SMVs ever look exactly the same.

 Why Everybody Is Complaining